The Graduate Certificate in Secondary Transition is in the BGSU College of Education and Human Development

-As part of the online application process you will upload a Statement of Purpose which should address:
+As part of the online application process, you will upload a Statement of Purpose (300–700 words) that communicates the following:

-- your motivation for pursuing graduate study in your chosen field
+- your motivation to pursue graduate study in secondary transition;

-- your personal qualities that relate to your future success as a graduate student
+- your personal attributes, background, and/or experiences that have prepared you for success as a graduate student.

 You will be enrolled in and receive your graduate certificate from the College of Education & Human Development